Things You'll Need

 Slide a pencil into any hole or crack you find.
 If you can slide the pencil in, a little mouse can squeeze its body in.

 Go into your basement or attic with the lights off during the daytime.
 If you see sunlight streaming in, it may come through cracks in the siding.
-Spiders come through these cracks also, so look for their webs, which may point to cracks and holes.
+Spiders come through these cracks also, so look for their webs, which may point you to cracks and holes.

 Seal small cracks and gaps in your siding, under 1/4 inch wide, using an acrylic latex caulk.
-Simply apply this inexpensive filler into the cracks to seal.
+Simply apply this inexpensive into the cracks to seal.
 Paint works well over it.

 Seal larger gaps, up to 1/2 inch wide, with polyurethane caulk.
 This is messier than acrylic latex, but effective.
 Use mineral spirits and a rag to clean up any messes.
 Paint over it if desired.

-Fill gaps, large and small, with expanding foam--just spray it into the gap.
-Look for "minimal expanding" foam on the can's label for a cleaner job.
+Fill gaps, large and small, with expanding foam — just spray it into the gap.
+Look for "minimal expanding foam" on the can's label for a cleaner job.

 Plug up larger gaps with pieces of copper scrubbing pad from the hardware store.
 Fill up the gap by spraying expanding foam into it.
 The copper keeps mice from eating through the foam later.
-Look for "minimal expanding" foam on the can's label for a cleaner job.
+Using minimal expanding foam will create less of a mess to clean up later.

 Tip